Azure Synapse Analytics Overview

-Content Summary: This page describes the Dynamic Azure Synapse Analytics access pattern, through which Immuta applies policies directly in Azure Synapse Analytics.
+Content Summary: This page describes the Azure Synapse Analytics integration, through which Immuta applies policies directly in Azure Synapse Analytics.

-For a tutorial on configuring Azure Synapse Analytics see the App Settings page.
+For a tutorial on configuring Azure Synapse Analytics see the Azure Synapse Integration page.

-The Dynamic Azure Synapse Analytics access pattern allows Immuta to apply policies directly in Azure Synapse Analytics dedicated SQL pools without the need for users to go through the Immuta Query Engine.
-Users can work within their existing Synapse Studio and have per-user policies dynamically applied at query time.
+The Azure Synapse Analytics is a policy push integration that allows Immuta to apply policies directly in Azure Synapse Analytics Dedicated SQL pools without the need for users to go through a proxy.
+Instead, users can work within their existing Synapse Studio and have per-user policies dynamically applied at query time.

-Data sources are represented by views; because they are under one schema instead of a database, their view name will be a combination of their schema and table name, separated by an underscore.
+Synapse data sources are represented as views and are under one schema instead of a database, so their view names are a combination of their schema and table name, separated by an underscore.

 dedicated_pool, the view